playgen/SUGAR-SocialGamification/articles/Relationships.md

-# Relationships
+# Relationship
-Relationship is the connection held between two or more entities.
-If a player belongs to a group or a friendship between two players; each of these are described as a relationship.
-A new relationship is first stored in a requests table until it is accepted by the receiver of the request.
-Once moved into the requests table, the relationship is used to check for group membership or friendships.
+Relationships are connections between two or more entities.
+For example a user belonging to a group or a user being friends or following another user.
+Relationships may follow a step by step process depending on the use case, for example in adding a ‘friend’, the relationship is initially stored as a request from the requester to the receiver until accepted by the receiver.
+Whereas the receiver may also refuse or block the request.

 ## Features
-* Get all groups or users which have relationship requests for a specified actor
+* CRUD Relationship
-* Create a new relationship request
+* CRUD Relationship request
-* Update a relationship's status from pending to accepted
-* Delete a relationship
+* Search Relationship (ID/Actor)

 ## API
 * ClientAPI